T

 neighborhood

-• Enjoy street performers on warmer days.
+• Look for street performers during warmer months.

 ~90 min